dlpnd/nvr-wiki/docs/Shaders/HDR.md

 ### BloomExponent

-makes the bloom more spread out or more focused
+Makes the bloom more spread out or more focused

 >Default: 1.0